mattrussi/gitlab-com-runbooks/docs/tutorials/how_to_use_flamegraphs_for_perf_profiling.md

 When interpreting flamegraphs, the main thing to remember is: width matters, height does not.

-The width of any stack frame in the flamegraph represents the number of sampled events that included the series of function calls leading up to that point.
+The width of any stack frame in the flamegraph represents the number of sampled events that included the exact same chain of function calls leading up to that point.

 If the event sampling strategy was timer-based sampling (e.g. capture stack traces 99 times per second if the process is currently running on CPU), then the more often you see a common series of function calls, the more CPU time was spent there.
 Consequently, any function appearing in a wide frame was part of